Dandelion Root: One of my Favorite Liver Lovers

 Dandelion is high in vitamin C, potassium, magnesium, phosphorus, beta carotene, and B vitamins.
 Dandelion is especially praised for its potassium content- it is a diuretic, but it doesn’t deplete potassium like other diuretics.

 The most common way to enjoy dandelion is in a tea.
 I personally love Traditional Medicinals.
 I make a giant cup everyday with 2 tea bags and a tablespoon of blackstrap molasses (plus a splash of Grass Milk if I have it!).
 There is also a coffee replacement coffee replacement that is dandelion based.

 Or you can make infusions, tinctures, cordials, or even wine with the loose root.

-My new favorite way to enjoy dandelion is in a decoction.
+Another awesome way to enjoy dandelion is in a decoction.